 - 1 box Pillsbury Funfetti Gluten Free Cake & Cupcake Mix

 - 1 7.5-ounce bag Jelly Belly Jelly Beans

 - 2 cans Pillsbury Funfetti Vanilla Flavored Frosting

 - Set oven to 350 degrees F. Spread cake release on bottom and insides of two 8-inch professional cake decorating pans with a pastry brush.

-- Combine cake mix, water, oil and eggs in a large bowl.
+- Combine cake mix, water, oil, and eggs in a large bowl.
 Mix until moistened.
 Beat with mixer on low speed for 1 minute.
 Increase speed to medium for 2 minutes.
-Pour half of batter into one pan and other half into other pan.
+Pour half of the batter into one pan and the other half into the other pan.

 - Bake at 350 degrees F for 34 to 38 minutes.
-When toothpick inserted into the center comes out clean, cake is done.
+When the toothpick inserted into the center comes out clean, the cake is done.

-- Remove cake from oven and place on cake rack.
+- Remove cake from the oven and place it on a cake rack.
 Cool for 10 to 15 minutes before removing from pan.
 Cool completely before frosting.

 - Cut cake layers horizontally with a bread knife or a cake leveler so you have four cake layers.
 Place one cake layer on covered 8-inch cake board.

 - Place two layers on top of each other on a cutting board.
 Taking a round cookie cutter or large round cookie cutter, cut a hole through each cake layer.
 This will be the hole where the jelly beans will be.
 Put the extra cake aside.
 Don’t eat it for a snack yet as you’ll need one round piece during the frosting process.